Bushstar/bitcore-node/README.md

 ./bin/feathercore-node start
 ```

 Note: For your convenience, we distribute feathercoind binaries for x86_64 Linux.
 Upon npm install, the binaries for your platform will be downloaded into the bin directory.
-For more detailed installation instructions, or if you want to compile the project yourself, then please see the Bitcore branch of [Bitcoin Core with additional indexing](https://github.com/bitpay/bitcoin/tree/0.12.1-bitcore).
+For more detailed installation instructions, or if you want to compile the project yourself, then please see the Bitcore branch of [Feathercoin Core with additional indexing](https://github.com/FeatherCoin/feathercore).

 ## Prerequisites